Course Content and Outcome Guide for MUS 210

 - Special Fee:

 Course DescriptionExamines present-day jazz art-form through its progression from the blues.
 Study the construction of jazz and its various formats, appreciate of the art-form through direct exposure to the music, receive historical background and examine its contribution to the international field of music.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description